-Once you have planned your Culture Days event, it is time to get everybody excited about attending it.
-Once registered, your event will be promoted on the Culture Days website, where you will have access to a variety of resources.
+You’ve planned your Culture Days event, now it’s time to get everybody excited about attending it!
+Once registered, your event will be promoted on the Culture Days website where you’ll have access to a variety of resources.
 However, there are many tools at your disposal to get the most out of marketing and promoting your event.

 Culture Days Tools

-When you log in to your dashboard on our website, you will find a resource page where a variety of material is available for download.
-These customizable documents like our posters can be great assets to your marketing campaign.
-After filling in your event’s information on them, these documents can be distributed in your community.
+When you log in to your Dashboard on our website, you will find a resource page where a variety of material is available for download.
+These customizable documents can be great assets to your marketing campaign.
+After filling in with your your event information these documents can be distributed throughout your community.
 While we access much of our information online today, other forms of advertisements are still very effective.
 You can circulate the information about your event in local newspaper ad spaces, or even print off posters to be displayed on public event boards.

 Becoming a Feature Event